Outer space for RAAGs: Combinatorial and metric structure of blowups

 \subsubsection{Characteristic cycles and minsets}

 Since $\SP$ is locally CAT(0) its universal cover $\USP$ is CAT(0).
-The group $\AG$ acts on $\USP$ via deck transformations, using the identification of $\pi_1(\SP)$ with $\AG$ induced by the standard collapse map $c_\pi\colon \SP\to\SaG$.
+We will label edges and hyperplanes in $\USP$ with the same label as their their images in $\SP$.
+The group $\AG$ acts on $\USP$ via deck transformations (preserving labels), using the identification of $\pi_1(\SP)$ with $\AG$ induced by the standard collapse map $c_\pi\colon \SP\to\SaG$.
 The following lemma uses standard CAT(0) methods to investigate the relation between characteristic cycles and this action.

 \begin{lemma} Let $A\in \bPi\cup V$ be a label and $v\in \max(A)$.
-Then \begin{enumerate} \item The minset of $v$ in $\USP$ decomposes as a product $\alpha_v \times \UH_v$ where $\alpha_v$ is an axis for $v$ containing an edge $\tilde e_v$ and $\UH_v$ is the dual hyperplane. \item For each edge labelled $e_A$ there is a unique edge $e_v$ such that $e_A$ and $e_v$ are contained in a geodesic $\beta_v$, hence every characteristic cycle for $v$ containing $e_v$ contains $e_A$, and vice versa. \item The carrier $\kappa(H_A)$ lies in the image of $\Min(v)$ and the induced cubical structures on $H_A$ and $H_v$ are isomorphic. \item If $v$ is twist-dominant then every characteristic cycle for $v$ is geodesic. \item If $w$ commutes with $v$, then the carrier of $H_A$ contains a characteristic cycle for $w$. \end{enumerate} \end{lemma}
+Then \begin{enumerate} \item The minset of $v$ in $\USP$ decomposes as a product $\alpha_v \times \UH_v$ where $\alpha_v$ is an axis for $v$ containing an edge $\tilde e_v$ and $\UH_v$ is the dual hyperplane. \item For each edge in $\SP$ labeled $A$ there is a unique edge $e_v$ such that $e_A$ and $e_v$ are contained in a local geodesic $\beta_v$, hence every characteristic cycle for $v$ containing $e_v$ contains $e_A$, and vice versa. \item The carrier $\kappa(H_A)$ lies in the image of $\Min(v)$ and the induced cubical structures on $H_A$ and $H_v$ are isomorphic. \item If $w$ is adjacent to $A$ then the carrier of $H_A$ contains a characteristic cycle for $w$. \end{enumerate} \end{lemma}